 This course is designed to develop the topics of differential and integral calculus.
 Emphasis is placed on limits, continuity, derivatives and integrals of algebraic and transcendental functions of one variable.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to derivative-related problems with and without technology.
-Pre-requisites: MAT 171 AND MAT 172 or equivalent course, or a placement test score designated by the Mathematics Department.
+Prerequisites: MAT 171 AND MAT 172 or equivalent course.
+A course waiver for Mat 171 and 172 can be sought through the Division Chair.
+No credit will be given for a waived course and student will be required to demonstrate competency in both Mat 171 and Mat 172.
+This course will satisfy the UGETC requirement for the AS-General Science program.
 FA, SP.
-This course will satisfy the UGETC requirement for the AS-General Science program.